Stochastic Entanglement of Deterministic Origami Tentacles For Robust Robotic Grasping: Stochastic and Emergent Tangling of Multiple Tentacles

 \section{Stochastic and Emergent Tangling of Multiple Tentacles}

 While a single tentacle's deformation is determined by the underlying origami design, the collective behaviors of multiple tentacles arranged in parallel are instead governed by emergent and stochastic interactions.
 To understand this critical transition to emergent behaviors, we perform a comparative experiment (Figure~\ref{fig:multi}a).
-In this experiment, we arrange pairs of identical tentacles in a circular array and mount them to a 3D-printed carrier.
+In this experiment, we arrange tentacles in a circular array and mount them to a 3D-printed carrier.
 All tentacles have the identical coiling design as shown in Figure~\ref{fig:single}(d$_{iv}$) ($R_T=0.5,\, R_S=0.5,\, \alpha=90^\circ,\, \beta=75^\circ$).
-However, half the tentacles coil clockwise and the other half counter-clockwise, so that each pair contains two tentacles coiling in the opposite chirality.
+Moreover, tentacles were arranged in pairs.
+In each pair, one tentacle is designed to coil clockwise, and the other counterclockwise.
+This way, the neighboring tentacles in each pair coil in the opposite chirality, promoting inter-tentacle looping and braiding while maintaining an approximately symmetric overall layout.
 All tendons of these tentacles are connected to a pair of stepper motors to provide a simple and global pulling actuation.
-We then use a string to suspend a target object---a tube with 45~mm diameter, 280~mm length and 15~gram weight---in between the tentacles and 150~mm from their basis 20\% of the tentacle length, more experiment setup in Methods.
+We then use a string to suspend a target object---a tube with 45~mm diameter, 280~mm length, and 15~gram weight---in between the tentacles and 150~mm from their base, corresponding to 20\% of the tentacle length, more experiment setup in Methods.

-The experiments show that when the number of tentacles is small---e.g, 2 pairs---their coiling cannot create sufficient interaction between themselves and with the target, so no gripping is achieved.
+The experiments show that when the number of tentacles is small---e.g, 2 pairs---their coiling cannot create sufficient interaction between themselves and with the target, so no grasping is achieved.
 However, as the number of tentacles increases, the \textit{possibility} of tangling between the tentacles \textit{and} with the target tube also increases.
-As a result, we observe an increasing chance of success in gripping, meaning that the origami tentacles can grasp and lift the tube above it original position.
-When the number of tentacles is sufficiently high (e.g., 8 pairs), the gripping success rate converges to 100\% (see the inserts in Figure~\ref{fig:multi}a).
+As a result, we observe an increasing chance of success in grasping, meaning that the origami tentacles can grasp and lift the tube above it original position.
+When the number of tentacles is sufficiently high (e.g., 8 pairs), the grasping success rate converges to 100\% (see the inserts in Figure~\ref{fig:multi}a).